zenblender/tilt-crew-web/README.md

+# THIS VERSION IS DEPRECATED.
+CONVERTED TO A [NEXT.JS APP](https://github.com/zenblender/tilt-crew-next).

 # 🏓 Tilt Crew 🏓 - Web View

 Web app to display players and stats for the [Tilt](https://www.tiltcolorado.com/) Table Tennis League in Louisville, CO.